zeitgeistpm/documentation/docs/cli-example.md

 You can either run a Zeitgeist chain instance locally for testing purposes or interact with the live chain.
 By default, the local chain endows the well-known account `\\Alice` with test ZTG and you don't need to do anything to fund this account or obtain the private seed.
 On the live chain, we will assume that you have the private seed to an account which is funded with sufficient ZBP (or ZTG) as appropriate for the chain.
-Note that you will need over 100 ZTG or equivalent on the chain you are using if you want to interact with a market you have created.
+You will need over 100 ZTG or equivalent on the chain you are using if you want to interact with a market you have created.

 If you are using a local chain instance, follow the instructions to install and start the chain in the [zeitgeistpm/zeitgeist repo](https://github.com/zeitgeistpm/zeitgeist).
-Note that compilation may take around 30-60 minutes.
+Compilation may take around 30-60 minutes.

-In order to use the CLI, clone the [zeitgeistpm/tools repo](https://github.com/zeitgeistpm/tools) and install using `yarn`.
-Note that installation using `npm` may not be complete.
+In order to use the CLI, clone the [zeitgeistpm/tools repo](https://github.com/zeitgeistpm/tools) and install using `yarn`. installation using `npm` may not be complete.
 ```
 git clone
 cd tools